Connors Investor Services Inc. Invests $2.65 Million in Innospec Inc. (NASDAQ:IOSP)

-Connors Investor Services Inc. purchased a new position in Innospec Inc. (NASDAQ:IOSP) during the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor purchased 29,262 shares of the specialty chemicals company’s stock, valued at approximately $2,651,000.
-Connors Investor Services Inc. owned about 0.12% of Innospec at the end of the most recent quarter.
+Connors Investor Services Inc. acquired a new stake in Innospec Inc. (NASDAQ:IOSP) in the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor acquired 29,262 shares of the specialty chemicals company’s stock, valued at approximately $2,651,000.
+Connors Investor Services Inc. owned about 0.12% of Innospec at the end of the most recent reporting period.

-A number of other institutional investors have also bought and sold shares of IOSP.
-Amundi Pioneer Asset Management Inc. increased its position in Innospec by 3.4% during the first quarter.
-Amundi Pioneer Asset Management Inc. now owns 38,501 shares of the specialty chemicals company’s stock worth $3,209,000 after buying an additional 1,273 shares during the last quarter.
-Victory Capital Management Inc. increased its position in Innospec by 5.3% during the first quarter.
-Victory Capital Management Inc. now owns 5,966 shares of the specialty chemicals company’s stock worth $613,000 after buying an additional 302 shares during the last quarter.
-Envestnet Asset Management Inc. acquired a new position in Innospec during the first quarter worth $277,000.
-Alliancebernstein L.P. increased its position in Innospec by 25.2% during the first quarter.
-Alliancebernstein L.P. now owns 773,512 shares of the specialty chemicals company’s stock worth $79,432,000 after buying an additional 155,827 shares during the last quarter.
-Finally, Rhumbline Advisers increased its position in Innospec by 1.5% during the first quarter.
-Rhumbline Advisers now owns 75,286 shares of the specialty chemicals company’s stock worth $7,731,000 after buying an additional 1,119 shares during the last quarter.
-93.79% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other large investors also recently modified their holdings of the stock.
+Diversified Trust Co lifted its stake in Innospec by 2.4% in the 1st quarter.
+Diversified Trust Co now owns 4,261 shares of the specialty chemicals company’s stock valued at $438,000 after purchasing an additional 101 shares during the last quarter.
+O Shaughnessy Asset Management LLC lifted its stake in Innospec by 3.3% in the 2nd quarter.
+O Shaughnessy Asset Management LLC now owns 4,783 shares of the specialty chemicals company’s stock valued at $433,000 after purchasing an additional 151 shares during the last quarter.
+Victory Capital Management Inc. lifted its stake in Innospec by 2.6% in the 2nd quarter.
+Victory Capital Management Inc. now owns 6,122 shares of the specialty chemicals company’s stock valued at $555,000 after purchasing an additional 156 shares during the last quarter.
+Boston Private Wealth LLC lifted its stake in Innospec by 7.7% in the 1st quarter.
+Boston Private Wealth LLC now owns 3,445 shares of the specialty chemicals company’s stock valued at $354,000 after purchasing an additional 245 shares during the last quarter.
+Finally, Quantbot Technologies LP bought a new position in Innospec in the 1st quarter valued at approximately $35,000.
+93.79% of the stock is owned by institutional investors and hedge funds.

-IOSP has been the topic of several research analyst reports.
-TheStreet downgraded Innospec from a “b-” rating to a “c+” rating in a research report on Tuesday, July 6th.
-Zacks Investment Research raised Innospec from a “hold” rating to a “buy” rating and set a $102.00 price target on the stock in a research report on Wednesday, August 11th.
+IOSP has been the subject of several research reports.
+TheStreet downgraded shares of Innospec from a “b-” rating to a “c+” rating in a research note on Tuesday, July 6th.
+Zacks Investment Research upgraded shares of Innospec from a “hold” rating to a “buy” rating and set a $102.00 price target for the company in a research report on Wednesday, August 11th.

-Innospec (NASDAQ:IOSP) last released its earnings results on Tuesday, August 3rd.
-The specialty chemicals company reported $1.30 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.98 by $0.32.
-Innospec had a net margin of 6.39% and a return on equity of 11.37%.
-On average, sell-side analysts predict that Innospec Inc. will post 4.65 earnings per share for the current year.

 Innospec Company Profile